csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 * For **Target collection**, let’s choose *thun-demo* and the same for **Abbreviation**

-* As it is mentioned in the description, the **Name** has to be a URI.
-Since the value of this field is not visible in public, it doesn't really matter what to fill out here.
+* As mentioned in the description, the **Name** has to be a URI.
+Since the value of this field is not publically visible, it doesn’t really matter what to fill out here.
 I usually use a domain registered to me ([http://www.digital-archiv.at](http://www.digital-archiv.at)), add an ›ns‹ prefix (*ns* stands for namespace) and append the value I entered as **Abbreviation.** This sums up to [*http://www.digital-archiv.at/ns/thun-demo*](http://www.digital-archiv.at/ns/thun-demo).

 * Unlike **Name**, the value of **Title** will be visible to the public.
-By default it will be used in the applications main navigation bar as well as in the title element of the generated HTML’s header element.
+By default it will be used in the application’s main navigation bar as well as in the title element of the generated HTML’s header element.
 I go for *Thun Demo App*.

 * For the time being, let’s leave the other fields of the Deployment Editor as they are.